CarbonFlora/robusta/readme.md

     - Component Bundles for organization
 - Break down systems into smaller chunks, then organize into plugins.
 Model after either bevy_egui or bevy_mod_picking.
     - This is to increase the modularity, and decrease the accumulation of code debt.
 This will also contribute to reducing update cycle bloat.
+- Since egui is immediate mode, the entire cadpanel will be re-drawn every frame.
+- Constraints: add coincident & extension constriant type.
+- Entity behavior
+    click once: select the entity/place the point. bring up the constraints imposed on this entity. highlight the entity depending on if it's a fixed for floating entity. (entities that can have fixed and floating points use gradients.) click again on a definition point: If it's a fixed point, pick-up the point and move it to the mouse for dropping.
+If it's a float point, it bring up the constraints to be removed or converted to fixed point.
+        Intersections:
+        fixed-fixed > pick-up the point belonging to the line/arc selected.
+No constraints can be added. fixed-float > moving the fixed will also move the float, maintaining constraints. float-float > shouldn't be possible as it's underdefined. (untested)

 ## Re-write 1
 - The primary window will host all the viewports and cameras.